‘We weren’t ourselves out there’: Seahawks’ offense held out of the end zone in listless loss to Rams

 The Seahawks ran the ball just 21 times, a season low in attempts, for 106 yards.

+Carson had 76 yards on 15 carries.
+He did reach 1,000 yards for the second year in a row, but he wasn’t in much of a mood to celebrate.

+“To be honest, I wasn’t even thinking about it,” Carson said.
+“I had a couple players congratulate me, but on a night like this when you lose one of your close friends and you don’t get the win, I don’t think too much about it.”

-And because the Seahawks fell behind early — the Rams took a 21-3 lead into halftime — they had to abandon the run more than they would have preferred.
+Because the Seahawks fell behind early — the Rams took a 21-3 lead into halftime — they had to abandon the run more than they would have preferred.
 The Rams knew that, and that allowed them to employ their potent pass-rushers.

 That meant added pressure on Wilson.